Kalu Hima: Plot

-Sachin, Thivanka, Vinu, Suren are four Lankan friends who go on hiking in the mountain range in Nepal.
-Sachin is Vinu's boyfriend but in the journey Thivanka also catches Vinu's attention by being helpful.
+Sachin, Thivanka, Vinu, and Suren are four Lankan friends who go hiking in the mountain range in Nepal.
+Sachin is Vinu's boyfriend but on the journey Thivanka also catches Vinu's attention by being helpful.
 In their journey, they meet with a sudden landslide and Sachin falls from a cliff.
 Others consider that Sachin died and they go to Sri Lanka again.
 3 years later, Sachin is shown to be alive and captive in a guerilla camp.
 A Lankan lady who works in the camp talks with Sachin.
 Sachin relates his story to her.
 The story is a flashback showing how Sachin develops a relationship with a Hindu girl called Chunda who saved his life.
 One day they run away from Chunda's home as her brother and father protest against their relationship.
 They go to a house of Chunda's grandmother.
 One day Sachin goes to the town while Chunda's grandmother's house is destroyed by a flood.

-Then after relating the story, the lady helps Sachin to escape from the camp and eventually Sachin comes to a village where he finds Chunda and his child who also called Sachin.
+Then after relating the story, the lady helps Sachin to escape from the camp and eventually Sachin comes to a village where he finds Chunda and his child who is also called Sachin.
 Then he decides to return to Lanka as he realizes that the guerilla troops are searching for him.
 When he comes to Vinu's house he finds out that she has married Thivanka and she also has a daughter.
 The story ends as Sachin leaves Vinu's house.